OpenLMLab/LEval/README.md

 ```
 python Evaluation/llm_eval.py --pred_file Predictions/ngram_eval/vicuna-13b-16k/narrative_qa.pred.jsonl --judge_model gpt-4 (or gpt-3.5-turbo) --battle_with Predictions/ngram_eval/turbo-16k-0613 (llama2-13b-chat)/narrative_qa.pred.jsonl
 ```
+Please add the following judgment prompt in Long context settings:
+> Additional details or information that are not mentioned in the reference answer cannot be considered as advantages and do not let them sway your judgment.

 - **N-gram Match** Evaluation (biased), traditional automatic metrics like F1, ROUGE, is very cheap and efficient to calculate.
 However, they are biased towards the length of the predicted answer.
 ```